 #2 - Osamu Tezuka (Phoenix)

-Known as "The Father Of Manga," "The Godfather of Manga," and "The God Of Manga," Osamu Tezuka's life's work and even his death made a significant impact to the Japanese culture.
-Tezuka's unmatched output, innovative techniques, and unique redefinitions helped honed animation to what it is today.
+Known as "The Father Of Manga," "The Godfather of Manga," and "The God Of Manga," Osamu Tezuka's life's work and even his death made a significant impact on Japanese culture.
+Tezuka's unmatched output and unique redefinitions helped honed anime to what it is today.

 Phoenix, Tezuka's life work, consists of 12 books about independent stories that took place in different eras.
 One notable story involves a man's journey to attain immortality through the blood of a Phoenix.
 This attempt to a complete depiction of life's story started in 1956 and ended after his sudden passing in 1989.